Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_matplotlib/matplotlib_scatter.md

 plt.scatter(xyz[:,0], xyz[:,1], c=xyz[:,2])
 ```

-By adding these new colours, we now have information on the plot that alone is not particularly informative - we need a colourbar and fortunately, there is a method for creating this - ```plt.colorbar()```:
+By adding these new colours, we now have information on the plot that alone is not particularly informative - we need a colorbar and fortunately, there is a method for creating this - ```plt.colorbar()```:

 ```python
 plt.scatter(xyz[:,0], xyz[:,1], c=xyz[:,2])